AreyanR/CardBoard-Boxing/README.md

 ## Description

 Cardboard Boxing is an entertaining game crafted using the C# programming language.
-Step into the world of cardboard boxing, where you'll enter the ring to face off against formidable opponents, all while in a dynamic gameplay environment.
-Brace yourself for intense boxing matches and be on the lookout for randomly appearing power-ups that can completely alter the course of the game.
+You'll enter the ring to face off against formidable opponents, all while in a dynamic gameplay environment.
+Be ready for intense boxing matches and be on the lookout for randomly appearing power-ups that can completely alter the course of the game.
 Please note that this game is a work in progress.

 ## Key Features